Accessibility is an issue all course content designers encounter.

 - Use headings properly.
 The H1, H2, and H3 settings are all recognized by most screen readers, and headings are helpful for anyone navigating a page.
 (If you’re creating content on an open website and need to worry about search engines, headings are also great for SEO.)

 - If you have images, include alt text for each of them.
 Screen readers can’t describe an image, but they can read alt text that explains what the image is.
 Consult this handy page for more info on writing effective alt text.

 - Eliminate drop-down lists wherever possible, since screen readers usually can’t catch them.

-eLearning accessibility for deaf and hard of hearing
+eLearning accessibility for deafness and hearing impairments

 eLearning accessibility design is helpful for everyone

 Nobody wants to feel singled out, and creating a separate version of your content for people who need a little extra help or a different approach does just that.
-It’s offensive and shows a lack of thought.
-Furthermore, you’re only creating unnecessary work for yourself.

 Looking for Training software?
 Check out Capterra's list of the best Training software solutions.